- Yacht Club Games, 2015 -

 excels as a superior game, but don't worry that the thrill ends after you defeat the Enchantress; a brand-new adventure opens as you get to play as Plague Knight in his own special quest, known as Plague Of Shadows

 As you have seen, many winning efforts to sway over retro-gamers' approval were taken.
 The overall effect is near peerless.
 But for all of the joys of playing a game with the look and feel of a classic '80's or '90's title, Yacht Club Games performs its true coup-de-grace, by erasing away all remnants of what made playing old school games so un-fun.
 This may be where the game excels best.

-Since this is a newer day of limitless, gaming potential, and because the developers at Yacht Club Games sacrificed countless quarters and 1UP's, hours of anguish and ire in poorly-designed games with no save points (and maybe a few controllers), we get to bask in the joys of pushing through a well-honed title that, although hard, seamlessly plays at a refined level.
+Since this is a newer day of limitless, gaming potential and because the developers at Yacht Club Games sacrificed countless quarters, 1UP's and hours of anguish and ire in poorly-designed games with no save points (and maybe a few controllers, too), we get to bask in the joys of pushing through a well-honed title that, although hard, seamlessly plays at a refined level.